Skip to Content

 Before I get burned at the stake for criticizing this childbirth method, let’s talk about the benefits of HypnoBirthing. 😉

-Speaking of pain, despite not using the actual p word, HypnoBirthing mamas are experts at pain coping in labor.
+Speaking of pain, despite not using the actual P word itself, HypnoBirthing mamas are experts at pain coping in labor.
 With the relaxation techniques and self-hypnosis learned during pregnancy, they make childbirth look easy.
 I’m not exaggerating!
-Hypnobirthing mamas have the whole pain coping during labor thing mastered.
+Hypnobirthing mamas have the whole decreasing labor pain during labor thing mastered.

-The following two aspects of HypnoBirthing are something parents should consider before putting all their eggs in the one basket.
+The following two disadvantages of HypnoBirthing are something parents should consider before putting all their eggs in the “hypnosis during labor” basket.

 Singular Birthing Focus

 When parents learn hypnosis for childbirth and then go on to have a natural birth, HypnoBirthing is great.
-But for the women whose paths go in a different direction, that’s where the problems start.
+1 + 1 = 2, point A leads to point B, etc. However, for those whose paths go in a different direction than planned, with maybe an epidural, transfer to a hospital, or cesarean birth, that’s where the problems start.

-It seems that either HypnoBirthing teaches one way of giving birth – unmedicated, vaginal, with minimal intervention – or parents with this same singular focus are drawn to this childbirth preparation method.
+It seems that either HypnoBirthing teaches one way of giving birth – unmedicated, vaginal, with minimal intervention – or parents with this singular focus are drawn to this childbirth preparation method.
 Either way, parents that identify with this method tend to plan for only one way of birthing.
 When plans change, as they sometimes do, women feel shocked, betrayed, confused, angry, and as if they failed.
+Many HypnoBirthing first time moms leave the unexpected off their birth plans.

 Don’t get me wrong, there are many amazing benefits to a low-intervention, natural birth.
 Obviously, I’m a huge advocate of unmedicated birth!
-However, as a childbirth educator I know I would be doing a disservice to parents if I didn’t also teach the tools to navigate doing the next best thing if birthing plans change.
+However, as a childbirth educator I know I would be doing a disservice to parents if I didn’t also teach the tools to navigate doing the next best thing if birthing plans change – like the B.R.A.I.N. acronym.

 Positive and Negative Self-Beliefs

-The thing is, when someone is so singularly focused on one particular birth outcome and it doesn’t become their reality, postpartum struggles are likely.
-During pregnancy and with minimal awareness, self-beliefs form that go something like this.
+The thing is, when someone is so singularly focused on one particular birth outcome and it doesn’t become their reality, postpartum mental health struggles are likely.
+With minimal awareness during our whole lives and especially during pregnancy, negative self-beliefs form that go a little something like this.

-If a natural birth doesn’t happen, these beliefs flip, and the self-talk goes in the other direction.
+If a natural birth doesn’t happen, these beliefs flip and the self-talk goes in the opposite direction.

 “Because I didn’t have a natural birth, I am therefore weak, inept, a failure, and a bad mother.”

 Let me just say that these negative self-beliefs combined with sleep deprivation, hormonal fluctuations, relationship strains, and breastfeeding challenges, are a recipe for disaster.
 Becoming a mother is hard enough.
-Becoming a mother while believing to be weak and a failure is almost insurmountable.
+Becoming a mother while simultaneously believing to be weak and a failure feels insurmountable.

 NOTE: If you’ve had a traumatic first birth and are preparing for your second baby, pop on over here for some really great tips.